cytosm/cytosm/README.md

 #### Graph Topology Files (gTop)

 A description of the graph hiding in your relational database.
-It also includes how to mapp from abstract node/edges in the graph into specific databse tables/columns.
+It also includes how to map from abstract node/edges in the graph into specific database tables/columns.

 Find more details about [gTop](common/README.md)

-A gTop file can be automatically discovered by the "Graph Extraction" module (to be opensourced soon).
+A gTop file can be automatically discovered by the "Graph Extraction" module (to be open-sourced soon).

 ## Benchmarks

-Cytosm queries have been run on a variety of backends, obtaining quite suprising results.
+Cytosm queries have been run on a variety of backends, obtaining quite surprising results.
 Please find more details in the sibling repo for [Cytosm benchmarking](https://github.com/Alnaimi-/database-benchmark).

 ## Known Issues